jforget/perl5-decodeur-Mastermind/description-en.md

 well,  but which  allows  the existence  of water  drops  and of  soap bubbles (_tension superficielle_),

-4. electric voltage,
+4. electric voltage (_tension électrique_),

 5. in a psychological context, hidden hostility or unresolved insecurity,

-6. in an economical context, a threat of shortage,
+6. in  an economical context,  a threat  of shortage (e.g.  _métier en tension_, possible shortage of manpower in a profession),

 and most certainly many other meanings...